Walt Dated World

 The main theater was often used even when the show wasn't operating, such as when the handrails were used for a makeshift queue for photos during Mickey's Very Merry Christmas Party.
 As illustrated in the picture above, Timekeeper remained in plain sight when these events were happening but he did not move or talk.

 The last show for Timekeeper was on December 31, 2005, although it wasn't announced as closed for good until February 26, 2006.
 It was the last of the Timekeeper shows to operate, as France's closed in 2002 and Japan's closed in 2004.
 Monsters Inc. Laugh Floor is now in the location.
+The book shelves at the Jungle Navigation Co.
+Ltd. Skipper Canteen contain a book called Keeping Time by "Williams".

 This is an unofficial fan site that is not affiliated with the Walt Disney Company or Disney theme parks.
 All copyrights acknowledged.
 Please respect the work I put into compiling both existing and my own information on this site by not linking to any text or pictures without crediting that they were located on this site.